sylvinus/ifql/README.md

 ### Prometheus metrics
-Metrics are exposed on `/metrics` ifqld records the number of queries and the number of different functions within ifql queries
+Metrics are exposed on `/metrics`.
+`ifqld` records the number of queries and the number of different functions within **IFQL** queries